spokestack/react-native-spokestack/README.md

 ## Including model files in your app bundle

-To include model files locally in your app (rather than downloading them from a CDN), you also need to add the necessary extensions so the files are included in the app bundle.
+To include model files locally in your app (rather than downloading them from a CDN), you also need to add the necessary extensions so the files can be included by Babel.
 To do this, edit your [`metro.config.js`](https://facebook.github.io/metro/docs/configuration/).

 ```js
 const defaults = require('metro-config/src/defaults/defaults')